- Describe the components of assessing social-emotional development in school-age children.

 - Being pressured to try something they didn’t really want to (e.g., smoking)

 School-age children are learning how to recognize what causes stress and how it affects their behavior.
 Some children may still openly act out their feelings, whereas others will keep their stress to themselves.
 We want children to learn how to manage their stress in a healthy and positive way.
-Keeping the lines of communication open with families will help you be on alert if a child may be experiencing a stressful situation at home or at school.
-As a school-age staff member, it is important to watch for signs that a child may be overloaded with stress so that you can help them cope with it in a healthy way.
+Keeping the lines of communication open with families will help you be on alert to whether a child may be experiencing a stressful situation at home or at school.
+As an important caregiver in the child’s life, it is important to watch for signs that a child may be overloaded with stress so you can help them cope with it in a healthy way.
 According to the American Academy of Pediatrics, common signs of stress overload are when a child:

 - Develops physical symptoms such as headaches or stomach pains